 Overall, there’s not one right way for postpartum therapy.
 We will work together to understand how therapy can benefit you and take small steps towards improving your mental health as a new parent.

-counseling for new moms
+counseling for pregnant moms

 Holding New Therapy, LLC – Photo of office providing postpartum therapy in Kansas